Your student's and records are protected by The Family Educational Rights and Privacy Act (FERPA).

 The Office of Student Conduct and Conflict Resolution (OSCCR) is limited in what we can share with you regarding your student and their records, however if you would like to be able to have information to better support your student and their involvement in the Student Conduct Process, your student must complete a FERPA Release and submit it to OSCCR.

-Parent(s)/guardian(s) may be notified when their student is under the age of 18 and charged with a violation of the Student Code.
+Parent(s)/guardian(s) may be notified when their student is under the age of 18 and charged with a violation of the Anchor.

-If your student is charged with a violation of the Student Code, they will receive written notification from OSCCR regarding their responsibilities and options, dates and times of scheduled meetings, and contact information for the Conduct Coordinator assigned to their case if they have any questions.
+If your student is charged with a violation of the Anchor, they will receive written notification from OSCCR regarding their responsibilities and options, dates and times of scheduled meetings, and contact information for the Conduct Resolution Facilitator assigned to their case if they have any questions.

 You can help guide your student through the process and be supportive, while also holding them accountable to your expectations and the University’s.
 This may also be an opportunity to identify and provide necessary interventions, such as alcohol or drug evaluations, anger management, and others, so that your student can be successful at Grand Valley.